KENNETH M. GREENSTEIN

 Attorney at Law, Partner

 He has worked on social justice, environmental and human rights issues for more than 30 years.
-Mr. Greenstein is currently on the on the Board of Directors of two international NGOs, Amazon Watch and International Rivers and another NGO, Creative Catalysts.
+Mr. Greenstein is currently on the on the Board of Directors of Amazon Watch.
 He has worked for Greenpeace and several other non-profits.
-He was also on the Board of Directors of the Bay Area Chapter of the National Lawyers Guild for 4 years, and is also on the advisory board to another international NGO, the Accountability Counsel.
+He was also on the Board of Directors of International Rivers for 6 years, the Bay Area Chapter of the National Lawyers Guild for 4 years, and is also on the advisory board to another international NGO, the Accountability Counsel.

 STEVEN J. McDONALD